USS Albany returns to homeport at Naval Station Norfolk

 NORFOLK, Va.
-(WAVY) — The Los Angeles-class attack submarine USS Albany returned to its homeport at Naval Station Norfolk from a deployment on Wednesday.
+(WAVY) — The Los Angeles-class attack submarine USS Albany returned to its homeport at Naval Station Norfolk Wednesday, following a 6-month deployment.

 The USS Albany was deployed to the U.S. European Command area where it performed the chief of naval operations’ maritime strategy by supporting national security interests and maritime security operations.